 Letter Ghosts and Recent Work, Clatsop Community College Gallery, Astoria, OR

-"Stack," Evergreen Galleries, Evergreen State College, Olympia, Washington
+Stack, Evergreen Galleries, Evergreen State College, Olympia, WA

 PDX Window Project, PDX Gallery, Portland, OR

 Governors Gallery, Coordinated by the Oregon Arts Commission, Salem, OR

 Sleep and Sleeplessness, PDX CONTEMPORARY ART, Portland, OR

 Pedestrian, An In Situ Portland Project: Solo installation: River Overlook Park, Portland, OR